DeclareDesign/estimatr/README.md

 difference_in_means(y ~ z, data = sample_dat, blocks = my_block_var)
 ```

-The [Getting Started](articles/estimatr-vignette.html) guide describes each estimator provided by **estimatr** and how it can be used in your analysis.
+The [Getting Started Guide](http://estimatr.declaredesign.org/articles/estimatr-vignette.html) describes each estimator provided by **estimatr** and how it can be used in your analysis.

 ### Fast to use